 In terms of the Grid's relationship with networking, it is important that there is tight collaboration between the networking infrastructure providers and the Grid middleware development community.
-Grid infrastructures desperately need LI, L2 and L3 end-to-end provisioning.
-Support for IPv6 is also an important factor in the future development of Grids.
+Grid infrastructures desperately need LI, L2 and L3 end-to-end but other sciences are printing thereis to new MIDH funds (e.g. new II.
+PACI and other PON projects)